 Make the cream cheese frosting

-Add the confectioners sugar on low speed.
-After the sugar is incorporated, increase to medium-high speed and mix for 2-3 minutes until creamy and smooth.
+- Add the confectioners sugar on low speed.
+After the sugar is incorporated, add the vanilla and the pinch of salt, and increase to medium-high speed and mix for 2-3 minutes until creamy and smooth.

 Assemble and decorate